RafaGago/mini-async-log/README.md

  - Simple.
  - Asynchronous.
  - Low latency, fast for the caller thread.
-[This single threaded example](https://github.com/RafaGago/ufo-log/blob/master/example/rotation.cpp) is able to enqueue 10.000.000 million log messages with one parameter in around 1.27 seconds and to write them to disk in 12.8 seconds (using my five yer old AMD Phenon 965 machine under Linux with gcc 7.1).
-This is an average of 127ns for this specific case.
+[This single threaded example](https://github.com/RafaGago/ufo-log/blob/master/example/rotation.cpp) is able to enqueue 10.000.000 log messages with one parameter in around 1.27 seconds and to write them to disk in 12.8 seconds (using my five yer old AMD Phenon 965 machine under Linux with gcc 7.1).
+This is an average of 127ns for this specific case (trivial message, no contention).
  - No string formatting in the calling thread, the data is raw copied.
 No ostreams (a very ugly part of C++ for my liking).
- - One conditional call overhead when for inactive severities.
+ - One conditional call overhead for inactive severities.
  - No singleton by design, usable from dynamically loaded libraries.
 You provide the instace either explicitly or by using Koenig lookup.
  - Suitable for soft-realtime work.
 The fast-path is almost clear from heap allocations.
  - File rotation-slicing